Guided quantum walk: Continuous-time quantum walk

 \bigbreak

-\paragraph*{Short evolutions:} In the case of short evolutions, the optimal hopping rate schedule $\Gamma(t)$ determined by the GQW maintains a nearly constant relationship between $\hat{H}_D$ and $\hat{H}_C$ in \equref{eq:H_GQW}.
-Consequently, the instantaneous energy levels mostly remain unchanged during the evolution, and the system starts and ends in a superposition of the instantaneous basis states (see dashed line in \figref{fig:ec_evo_T}d).
-Due to the relatively small hopping rate, the GQW predominantly drives local subspaces near the solution state (i.e., small $E$, corresponding to the left region of \figref{fig:ec_gqw_graph}a), resembling a QW-like procedure (see \figref{fig:ec_gqw_graph}b).
+\paragraph*{Short evolutions:} In the case of short evolutions, the optimal hopping rate schedule $\tilde{\Gamma}\left(t, \boldsymbol{\lambda}\right)$ determined by the GQW maintains a near-constant relationship between $\hat{H}_D$ and $\hat{H}_C$ in \equref{eq:H_GQW}.
+Consequently, the instantaneous energy levels mostly remain unchanged during the evolution, and the system starts and ends in a superposition of the instantaneous basis states (see the dashed line in \figref{fig:ec_evo_T}d).
+For $T = 0.5$, $\tilde{\Gamma}\left(t, \boldsymbol{\lambda}\right)$ decreases from $0.6$, approximately equivalent to $\Tilde{\Gamma}\left(E_{min}\right)$, to $0.3$.
+This transition initially drives the subspaces involving $\ket{z_{opt}}$, hence resembling a QW-like procedure, before progressively detuning them to prevent the back-propagation of amplitude into higher energy states (see \figref{fig:ec_Params_Evo}).
+The latter is necessary as these subspaces gradually move away from a close-to-equal superposition state (see App.~\ref{app:gqw_calculations}).
 Figure~\ref{fig:ec_evo_T}a demonstrates that this strategy results in a guided movement of amplitude towards $\ket{z_{opt}}$ for $E_C \leq 12$, evident from the emerging gradient in the measurement probabilities.
 Probability amplitude originating from intermediate and high energy levels, on the other hand, fails to reach the solution state and instead becomes trapped at these energies within the graph (see horizontal dark and bright stripes in \figref{fig:ec_evo_T}a).
 This highlights the inherent limitations of QWs.

 \bigbreak